“Dear Phillip Morris” – Heartland’s Love Letter to Big Tobacco

 We are also revamping our Web site to bring together into one place all the material on tobacco — the policy study, op-eds, PoIicyFax documents, and Heartlander essays — and identify it as the “Smoker’s Lounge” on the homepage.
 And we have discussed producing an Instant Expert Guide to Tobacco Litigation and reproducing an analysis done of the effect of a federal lawsuit against the tobacco industry on the level of payments states can expect to receive.
 Both of these projects are likely to come about in the coming months (though the latter only if it is still timely).

-24 Responses to ““Dear Phillip Morris” – Heartland’s Love Letter to Big Tobacco”
+24 thoughts on ““Dear Phillip Morris” – Heartland’s Love Letter to Big Tobacco”

 Leave a Reply